laravel-enso/documentation/docs/packages/image-transformer.md

 - handles image cropping, using the [Intervention Image](https://github.com/intervention/image) library

 ## Under the Hood
-- handles missing libraries gracefully, logging the fact but does not throw an error
+- for the non essential libraries, handles missing libraries gracefully, logging the fact but does not throw an error

 ## Installation